krantzinator/krantzinator.github.io/_posts/2018-11-02-fixing-that-jenkins-freakout.md

 i then ran this handy little script in the `/var/lib/jenkins/jobs` directory as the jenkins user to delete _only stuff from a specific build number's folder_ (important so you don't lose config data)
 `find . -regextype sed -regex ".*/builds/[0-9]\+" -newer /tmp/timestamp -exec rm -r {} \;`

-and that was my whole afternoon :tada:
+and that was my whole afternoon 🎉